corbbing/MemoryLane2/README.md

 ###A purpose

-MemoryLane is not about downloading stuff to unlock new stuff to download.
-It's so much more!
+MemoryLane is no longer about downloading stuff, so you can unlock new stuff to download.
+It's become so much more!

 It's about history, it's about exploring the dark ages of the internet, it's about learning your roots, and most of all, it's about knowing your limits, and breaking through them!